 (a) Organization and Standing.
 Seller is a corporation duly organized, validly existing and in good standing under the laws of the State of Delaware.

 (b) Authority.
-Seller has the power and authority to enter into and perform this Agreement and to carry out the transactions contemplated herein.
+Seller has the power and authority to enter into and perform this Agreement and to carry out the transactions and obligations contemplated herein.
 Seller has all the requisite legal authority to own the Assets and to carry on its business as now conducted in regard to the Assets.
 The execution and delivery of this Agreement and the consummation by Seller of the transactions contemplated herein have been duly and validly authorized by all necessary action on the part of Seller.

 (c) Validity of Agreement.
 The Agreement is a legal, valid and binding obligation of Seller enforceable against Seller in accordance with the terms of this Agreement, except as enforcement may be limited by bankruptcy, insolvency or other similar laws affecting the enforcement of creditors’ rights in general.
 The enforceability of Seller’s obligations under this Agreement is further subject to general principals of equity (regardless of whether such enforceability is considered in a proceeding in equity or at law).
-To the knowledge of the Seller (which for all purposes of this Agreement, shall mean the actual knowledge of a particular matter of the President or any Vice President of Seller), neither the execution of this Agreement nor the consummation of the transactions contemplated herein will conflict with or constitute a violation of, or default under, any order, judgment, decree, or any contract, commitment, agreement, understanding, arrangement or restriction of any kind to which Seller is a party or by which Seller is bound, other than as disclosed in the exhibits and schedules to this Agreement or as may be otherwise provided for herein and other than such conflicts, violations or defaults the presence of which would not have a material adverse effect on any of the Assets or their operation.
+To the knowledge of the Seller (which for all purposes of this Agreement, shall mean the actual knowledge of a particular matter of the President, Vice President, Director, or any officer of Seller including any employees with direct knowledge of the operation of the Assets), neither the execution of this Agreement nor the consummation of the transactions contemplated herein will (i) conflict with or constitute a violation of, or default under, any order, judgment, decree, or any contract, commitment, agreement, understanding, arrangement or restriction of any kind to which Seller is a party or by which Seller is bound or to which the Assets are subject, or (ii) violate any constitution, statute, regulation, rule, injunction, judgment, order, decree, ruling, charge, or other restriction of any government, governmental agency, or court to which Seller is subject or to which the Assets are subject, other than as disclosed in the exhibits and schedules to this Agreement or as may be otherwise provided for herein and other than such conflicts, violations or defaults the presence of which would not have a material adverse effect on any of the Assets or their operation.

 (d) Litigation and Claims.
-To the knowledge of Seller, there are no governmental or other legal actions, claims, suits or other proceedings, pending or threatened, to which Seller is or would be a party and which relate to any of the Assets, that would prevent or interfere with the consummation of the transactions contemplated by this Agreement or which would have a material adverse effect on any of the Assets or their operation.
+Except as set forth on Schedule 3.01(d) attached hereto, to the knowledge of Seller, there are no governmental or other legal actions, claims, suits or other proceedings, pending or threatened, to which Seller is or would be a party and which relate to any of the Assets.

 (e) Compliance with Applicable Laws.
-Except with respect to Environmental Laws (as defined in Section 3.01(l)), to the knowledge of Seller, Seller is in material compliance with applicable laws, orders, rules, regulations, judgments or decrees of any governmental bodies having jurisdiction over the Assets or Seller in respect of the Assets.
+Except as set forth on Schedule 3.01(e) and with respect to Environmental Laws (as defined in Section 3.01(l)), to the knowledge of Seller, the Assets have been and are being operated in and the Seller is in material compliance with applicable laws, orders, rules, regulations, judgments or decrees of any governmental bodies having jurisdiction over the Assets or Seller in respect of the Assets.